romanhaa/Cerebro/examples/pbmc_10k_v3/Seurat_v2/README.md

 ## Load transcript counts

-Unfortunately, the `Read10X_h5()` function of Seurat v2 has problems with the `.h5` file downloaded from the 10x Genomics website so instead we load it manually and convert it to a sparse matrix.
+Unfortunately, the `Read10X_h5()` function of Seurat v2 has problems with the `.h5` file downloaded from the 10x Genomics website so instead we load it manually, convert it to a sparse matrix, and merge transcripts from genes with the same name.

 ```r
 h5_data <- hdf5r::H5File$new('raw_data/filtered_feature_bc_matrix.h5', mode = 'r')